-I'm generally available for appointments on Mondays, Thursdays, and at times Friday afternoons.
+I'm generally available for appointments on Monday afternoons, Thursdays, Friday mornings, and at times Friday afternoons.
 I also have a limited number of Thursday evening appointment slots—please call me for information about these.
-I'm not available on Tuesdays, Wednesday, or Fridays mornings because I work at the Houston VA at those times.
+I'm not available on Tuesdays, Wednesday, or Monday mornings because I work at the Houston VA at those times.

 Diagnostic assessments (not for forensic, legal, or employment purposes)

 Headstrong is a nonprofit organization whose mission it is to heal the hidden wounds of war by providing confidential, barrier-free and stigma-free mental health treatment at no expense.
 They serve active-duty service members, members of the National Guard and Reserve, veterans, and their families.

 As a Headstrong Clinical Partner, I provide services to those in their program.
 Learn more at https://getheadstrong.org/

 Trauma / Post Traumatic Stress Disorder (PTSD)

 Adjustment issues (e.g., relationship ending, job change, life transition issues)